-The procedure begins with a small, inconspicuous incision directly below the chin and/or in front of the ear lobes.
+The facelift procedure begins with a small, inconspicuous incision directly below the chin and/or in front of the ear lobes.
 The incisions loop behind the ears and end in the scalp near the back of the neck at the hairline.
 Dr. Altamira will trim away and lift sagging skin.
 Internal sutures are usually placed to lift the soft tissue of the cheeks and jowls that may have formed.
 If needed, the muscles that cause the vertical bands around the neck to be prominent are tightened to remove them.
 Liposuction is also sometimes used to remove excess fat of the cheeks and from under the chin if needed.

 A facelift usually takes 2 to 4 hours to perform, and the patient is under general anesthesia or local anesthesia with sedation.
 Most neck lifts are performed on an outpatient basis.
 Bandages covering incisions are removed after one day; sutures are typically removed after 7 to 10 days.

-- Traditional Facelift: A traditional facelift involves the largest degree of lifting and repositioning of underlying muscle and other tissue.
+A traditional facelift involves the largest degree of lifting and repositioning of underlying muscle and other tissue.
 The goal is to rejuvenate the lower third of the face, jowls, and neck.
 Incisions begin at the temples on each side of the face, run down in front of the ears, wrap around the earlobes, and end in the hairline behind the ears.
 If the patient has extensive jowls, a second incision may be made under the chin to provide access to the skin and muscle of the upper neck.
 Dr. Altamira usually doesn’t remove fat so much as he repositions it; this avoids the patient having a hollow look after recovery.
 Excess skin is trimmed, and then the skin is re-draped.

-- Limited-Incision Facelift: If the patient doesn’t have too much sagging, a limited-incision facelift can be effective.
+If the patient doesn’t have too much sagging, a limited-incision facelift can be effective.
 It provides limited rejuvenation around the eyes and mouth, including nasolabial folds and other deep creases.

-Can You Combine Other Procedures with Facelifts?
+Can You Combine Other Procedures With a Facelift?

 Facelift Before and After